From Palace to Prison: Governor Adeleke Sacks Monarch After US Court Jailed Him for Covid-19 Fraud

 Osun political violence: Accord party women leader’s son murdered, council alleges opposition link

-The governor defended his decision to reach out to the Ohio court, adding that the government's decision should not be informed by only social media reports.
-The deposition order, which was signed by the governor on Thursday, May 7, he said it was to peace and good government and preserve the integrity and honour of the traditional stool.
+The governor defended his decision to reach out to the Ohio court, adding that the government's action should not be informed solely by social media reports.
+The deposition order, which was signed by the governor on Thursday, May 7, was intended to ensure peace and good governance, and to preserve the integrity and honour of the traditional stool.

 His statement reads in part: